Sammy Hagar: Personal life

 Hagar married his first wife, Betsy Berardi, on November 3, 1968.
-They have two sons, Aaron (born in 1970) and Andrew (born in 1984).
+They have two sons.
 In 1994, the couple divorced after 26 years of marriage.
-He married his current wife, Kari Hagar, on November 29, 1995, and together they have two daughters, Kama (born in April 1996) and Samantha (born in March 2001).
+He married his current wife, Kari Hagar, on November 29, 1995, and together they have two daughters.
+In 2008, they founded the Hagar Family Foundation, a 501(c)(3) nonprofit focused on children's causes and hunger relief for families in need.

-He is the cousin of Christian metal singer Ken Tamplin, who is best known for his work with Joshua, Shout and Magdallan in addition to his solo career.
+He is the cousin of Christian metal singer Ken Tamplin, who has performed with Joshua, Shout and Magdallan and on his own.

 He is a long-time Ferrari enthusiast and owns a 2008 Ferrari 599 GTB Fiorano F1.
-He still owns the 1982 Ferrari 512BB made famous in his "I Can't Drive 55" music video.
+He owns the 1982 Ferrari 512BB that appeared in his "I Can't Drive 55" music video.